William-Fraser/TESTPROJECT_Health-System-v3.0/README.txt

 	Enemies would not have these values in a game, maybe shield but it seems like an extra layer of confusion,

-	instead the seperation of these values will attempt to demonstrate understanding of concept.
+	instead the seperation of these values as well as the addition of applied knowledge for constructors will attempt to demonstrate understanding of concept.

-	a Battle manager is used for the debug due to encapsulation, this manager will handle the battle system and create each battle scenario
+	a Battle manager is used for the debug due to encapsulation, this manager would handle the battle system and create each battle scenario therefor it should hold the debug for it aswell, Perhaps debug should be it's own class?